Uspizig/WifiWallSwitch/README.md

 https://github.com/FastLED/FastLED

 /* Goal: Project Goal: Build a Desktop Sensorset that can measure the Air Quality, Detect Earthquakes and warn the user if certain levels are reached.

-What is working:
-- None

-What is planned:
-- EInk Touch Screen 2.7 '
-- A Touch screen
-- Ultra Low Power RTC RV3028 for Low Power Battery Operation wakeup
-- Ultra Low Noise MEMS LSM6DSL GYRO+ACCEL for Earthquake Detection-> https://github.com/biagiom/QuakeSense
-- Ultra Low Noise MEMS LSM6DSL for movement detection and Tap Detection
-- Ultra Low Power Mode TPL5110: Let the Processor sleep with TPL5110 Power Gateing and shut down all that is battery draining.
-- Bosch BME680 for Air Quality Measurements
-- 9 physical buttons for moments where you do not wnat to use a touchscreen
-- LORA:
-  - Transmit Air Quality Data on a regular Basis (every 15min)
-  - Transmit Data when Air Quality changes dramatically
-  - Transmit Data when Air Quality changes dramatically
-  - Recieve Commands to Switch on / off ext Relay
-  - Switch to Desaster Mode and search for BLE Heart Rate Devices nearby and sent this data via LoRa